jwritz/s1lent_lottery/README.md

   * Change the index number (in []) to the last index + 1, or a number that is not already in use
   * Use the index value as your `prizePercents`
   * **There must be the same number of percents as there are numNumbers for the lottery drawing**
+## Errors
+* `<VDT01>` The drawing at the index listed (#) has an error in `s1lent_lottery_config.lua`.
+The value that the error occurs in is listed after "is INVALID"
+* `<CD01>` The drawing listed is not in the database.
+Each drawing must be in the database for the first drawing.
+* `<GND01>` The drawing listed is not in the database.
+Each drawing must be in the database for the first drawing.
+* `<GDU01>` The drawing listed is in the database, but not in the config.
+* For other errors or issues please report them in the [Error Section](https://github.com/jwritz/s1lent_lottery/issues)